pandeysoni/pandeysoni.github.io/content/posts/2019-04-03-generate-charts-in-html-using-amchart-js-and-convert-into-pdf-using-puppeteer-in-node-js.md

 		uniqueUsersChart.addListener("drawn", modifyAxis);
 ```

 ## 2. Puppeteer -

-We have used puppeteer to generate above chart into pdf.
+We have used puppeteer_** version -"^1.6.2"**_ to generate above chart into pdf.
 Let's take a look to index.js file which take html as an input and pdfConverter.js file which convert html file into pdf.
+Implementation can be different for other versions.

 **index.js**